avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 lineage was sometimes associated with the human population, and was accumulating evolutionary changes (mutations; `Hu et al 2016`_).
 It wasn't until 1961 that the 7th pandemic began, with many cases of cholera caused by 7PET occurring in Indonesia (`Hu et al 2016`_, `Mutreja & Dougan 2020`_).
 From Indonesia, 7PET spread to the Bay of Bengal region of India and Bangladesh, and subsequently between the 1960s and 2010 7PET then spread outward from the Bay of Bengal
-to large regions of the world in three 'waves' that overlapped in time but were genetically distinct subtypes of 7PET (`Mutreja et al 2011`_, `Ramamurthy et al 2019`_, `Rouard et al 2022`_; Figure 16).
+to large regions of the world in three 'waves' that overlapped slightly in time, and the isolates in the same 'wave' represent closely related clones of 7PET that spread from the Bay of Bengal to the rest of the world at around the same time (`Mutreja et al 2011`_, `Ramamurthy et al 2019`_, `Rouard et al 2022`_; Figure 16).
+Each wave included several sublineages of 7PET (Figure 16).

 .. _Feng et al 2008: https://pubmed.ncbi.nlm.nih.gov/19115014/